astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 def get_response(articles, query):
+    prompt = """
-    prompt = "You are a friendly trading bot reading the morning news for your favorite day trader.
-Answer their question while taking the following articles into account: " for article in articles:
+    You are a friendly trading bot reading the morning news for your favorite day trader.
+    Answer their question while taking the following articles into account: """

+    for article in articles:
         article_info = (
             article["title"] + " was published at " + article["time_published"] + " Full text: " + article["full_text"]